tmtmtm/bashible/README.md

 # BASHIBLE

 Bashible is a deployment/automation tool inspired by Ansible playbooks, but written in Bash and simplified.
+You can consider it as a bash script on steroids.

-Typical use case?
-Installing & running a complete application on a freshly installed VM.
+Typical usage?
+Provisioning a machine.

-### Example playbook: install Redis from sources
+### Example blebook: install Redis from sources

 ```bash
 @ Install prerequisities